Temp1sachin/TrainIT/README.md

-# 🌍 Exploratory Data Analysis and Predictive Modeling of AQI Trends in India
+# 🌍 ImpactX: Exploratory Data Analysis and Predictive Modeling of AQI Trends in India

 ## Hackathon: TrainIT - Where Data Meets Creativity